 You may not know it, but finger pulls are often placed at the corner of the door if you’re working on upper cabinets.
 Be mindful of the door hinge as you’ll be needing to install the pull hardware at its opposite side.
 For the lower cabinets, the finger pulls should be placed on the top corner of the door.

 Some of these placements can be a little too typical for a modern home.
-So if you’re interested in adding some edge on your cabinet designs, we urge you to install finger pulls closely at the door’s top edges to create an optical effect that there’s long hardware connecting the two doors.
+So if you’re interested in adding some edge on your cabinet designs, I urge you to install finger pulls closely at the door’s top edges to create an optical effect that there’s long hardware connecting the two doors.

 Cabinet Knob Placement for Drawers